Project "Fast Replanning (Incremental Heuristic

 Representative Publications on Heuristic Search

 - X. Sun, T. Uras, S. Koenig and W. Yeoh.
 Incremental ARA*: An Incremental Anytime Search Algorithm for Moving-Target Search.
-In Proceedings of the International Conference on Automated Planning and Scheduling (ICAPS), 2012. [downloadable]
+In International Conference on Automated Planning and Scheduling (ICAPS), 2012. [downloadable]

 - C. Hernandez, J. Baier, T. Uras and S. Koenig.
 Position Paper: Incremental Search Algorithms Considered Poorly Understood.
-In Proceedings of the Symposium on Combinatorial Search, 2012. [downloadable]
+In Symposium on Combinatorial Search (SoCS), 2012. [downloadable]

 - C. Hernandez, X. Sun, S. Koenig and P. Meseguer.
 Tree Adaptive A*.
-In Proceedings of the International Joint Conference on Autonomous Agents and Multiagent Systems (AAMAS), 123-130, 2011. [downloadable]
+In International Joint Conference on Autonomous Agents and Multiagent Systems (AAMAS), 123-130, 2011. [downloadable]

 - X. Sun, W. Yeoh and S. Koenig.
 Generalized Fringe-Retrieving A*: Faster Moving Target Search on State Lattices.
-In Proceedings of the International Joint Conference on Autonomous Agents and Multiagent Systems (AAMAS), 1081-1088, 2010. [downloadable]
+In International Joint Conference on Autonomous Agents and Multiagent Systems (AAMAS), 1081-1088, 2010. [downloadable]

 - X. Sun, W. Yeoh and S. Koenig.
 Moving Target D* Lite.
-In Proceedings of the International Joint Conference on Autonomous Agents and Multiagent Systems (AAMAS), 67-74, 2010. [downloadable]
+In International Joint Conference on Autonomous Agents and Multiagent Systems (AAMAS), 67-74, 2010. [downloadable]

 - S. Koenig and X. Sun.
 Comparing Real-Time and Incremental Heuristic Search for Real-Time Situated Agents.
 Journal of Autonomous Agents and Multi-Agent Systems, 18, (3), 313-341, 2009. [downloadable]

 - A. Nash, S. Koenig and M. Likhachev.
 Incremental Phi*: Incremental Any-Angle Path Planning on Grids.
-In Proceedings of the International Joint Conference on Artificial Intelligence (IJCAI), 1824-1830, 2009. [downloadable]
+In International Joint Conference on Artificial Intelligence (IJCAI), 1824-1830, 2009. [downloadable]

 - X. Sun, W. Yeoh and S. Koenig.
 Efficient Incremental Search for Moving Target Search.
-In Proceedings of the International Joint Conference on Artificial Intelligence (IJCAI), 615-620, 2009. [downloadable]
+In International Joint Conference on Artificial Intelligence (IJCAI), 615-620, 2009. [downloadable]

 - X. Sun, W. Yeoh, P. Chen and S. Koenig.
 Simple Optimization Techniques for A*-Based Search.
-In Proceedings of the International Joint Conference on Autonomous Agents and Multiagent Systems (AAMAS), 931-936, 2009. [downloadable]
+In International Joint Conference on Autonomous Agents and Multiagent Systems (AAMAS), 931-936, 2009. [downloadable]

 - C. Hernandez, P. Meseguer, X. Sun and S. Koenig.
 Path-Adaptive A* for Incremental Heuristic Search in Unknown Terrain.
-In Proceedings of the International Conference on Automated Planning and Scheduling (ICAPS), 358-361, 2009. [downloadable]
+In International Conference on Automated Planning and Scheduling (ICAPS), 358-361, 2009. [downloadable]

 - X. Sun, S. Koenig and W. Yeoh.
 Generalized Adaptive A*.
-In Proceedings of the International Joint Conference on Autonomous Agents and Multiagent Systems (AAMAS), 469-476, 2008. [downloadable]
+In International Joint Conference on Autonomous Agents and Multiagent Systems (AAMAS), 469-476, 2008. [downloadable]

 - X. Sun and S. Koenig.
 The Fringe-Saving A* Search Algorithm - A Feasibility Study.
-In Proceedings of the International Joint Conference on Artificial Intelligence (IJCAI), 2391-2397, 2007. [downloadable]
+In International Joint Conference on Artificial Intelligence (IJCAI), 2391-2397, 2007. [downloadable]

 - S. Koenig, M. Likhachev and X. Sun.
 Speeding up Moving-Target Search.
-In Proceedings of the International Joint Conference on Autonomous Agents and Multiagent Systems (AAMAS), 2007. [downloadable]
+In International Joint Conference on Autonomous Agents and Multiagent Systems (AAMAS), 2007. [downloadable]

 - S. Koenig and M. Likhachev.
 Real-Time Adaptive A*.
-In Proceedings of the International Joint Conference on Autonomous Agents and Multiagent Systems (AAMAS), 281-288, 2006. [downloadable]
+In International Joint Conference on Autonomous Agents and Multiagent Systems (AAMAS), 281-288, 2006. [downloadable]

 - M. Likhachev and S. Koenig.
-Incremental Heuristic Search in Games: The Quest for Speed [Poster Abstract].
-In Proceedings of the Artificial Intelligence and Interactive Digital Entertainment Conference (AIIDE), 118-120, 2006. [downloadable]
+Incremental Heuristic Search in Games: The Quest for Speed [Short Paper].
+In Artificial Intelligence and Interactive Digital Entertainment Conference (AIIDE), 118-120, 2006. [downloadable]

 - S. Koenig and M. Likhachev.
-A New Principle for Incremental Heuristic Search: Theoretical Results [Poster Abstract].
-In Proceedings of the International Conference on Automated Planning and Scheduling (ICAPS), 402-405, 2006. [downloadable]
+A New Principle for Incremental Heuristic Search: Theoretical Results [Short Paper].
+In International Conference on Automated Planning and Scheduling (ICAPS), 402-405, 2006. [downloadable]

 - M. Likhachev and S. Koenig.
 A Generalized Framework for Lifelong Planning A*.
-In Proceedings of the International Conference on Automated Planning and Scheduling (ICAPS), 99-108, 2005. [downloadable]
+In International Conference on Automated Planning and Scheduling (ICAPS), 99-108, 2005. [downloadable]

 - S. Koenig, M. Likhachev and D. Furcy.
 Lifelong Planning A*.
 Artificial Intelligence Journal, 155, (1-2), 93-146, 2004. [downloadable]

 - S. Koenig.
 A Comparison of Fast Search Methods for Real-Time Situated Agents.
-In Proceedings of the International Joint Conference on Autonomous Agents and Multiagent Systems (AAMAS), 864-871, 2004. [downloadable]
+In International Joint Conference on Autonomous Agents and Multiagent Systems (AAMAS), 864-871, 2004. [downloadable]

 Representative Publications on Moving Target Search

 - X. Sun, W. Yeoh and S. Koenig.
 Generalized Fringe-Retrieving A*: Faster Moving Target Search on State Lattices.
-In Proceedings of the International Joint Conference on Autonomous Agents and Multiagent Systems (AAMAS), 1081-1088, 2010. [downloadable]
+In International Joint Conference on Autonomous Agents and Multiagent Systems (AAMAS), 1081-1088, 2010. [downloadable]

 - X. Sun, W. Yeoh and S. Koenig.
 Moving Target D* Lite.
-In Proceedings of the International Joint Conference on Autonomous Agents and Multiagent Systems (AAMAS), 67-74, 2010. [downloadable]
+In International Joint Conference on Autonomous Agents and Multiagent Systems (AAMAS), 67-74, 2010. [downloadable]

 - X. Sun, W. Yeoh and S. Koenig.
 Efficient Incremental Search for Moving Target Search.
-In Proceedings of the International Joint Conference on Artificial Intelligence (IJCAI), 615-620, 2009. [downloadable]
+In International Joint Conference on Artificial Intelligence (IJCAI), 615-620, 2009. [downloadable]

 - S. Koenig, M. Likhachev and X. Sun.
 Speeding up Moving-Target Search.
-In Proceedings of the International Joint Conference on Autonomous Agents and Multiagent Systems (AAMAS), 2007. [downloadable]
+In International Joint Conference on Autonomous Agents and Multiagent Systems (AAMAS), 2007. [downloadable]

 Representative Publications on Symbolic Planning

 - S. Koenig.
 Topics for Future Planning Competitions [Position Paper].
-In Proceedings of the ICAPS-03 Workshop on the Competition: Impact, Organization, Evaluation, Benchmarks, 2003. [downloadable]
+In ICAPS-03 Workshop on the Competition: Impact, Organization, Evaluation, Benchmarks, 2003. [downloadable]

 - Y. Liu, S. Koenig and D. Furcy.
 Speeding Up the Calculation of Heuristics for Heuristic Search-Based Planning.
-In Proceedings of the AAAI Conference on Artificial Intelligence (AAAI), 484-491, 2002. [downloadable]
+In AAAI Conference on Artificial Intelligence (AAAI), 484-491, 2002. [downloadable]

 - S. Koenig, D. Furcy and C. Bauer.
 Heuristic Search-Based Replanning.
-In Proceedings of the International Conference on Artificial Intelligence Planning and Scheduling (AIPS), 294-301, 2002. [downloadable]
+In International Conference on Artificial Intelligence Planning and Scheduling (AIPS), 294-301, 2002. [downloadable]

 Representative Publications on Robotics